jrief/django-formset/docs/source/selectize.rst

 many options to select from.
 For this purpose, the Django admin backend offers so called `auto complete fields`_, which loads a filtered set options from the server as soon as the user starts typing into the input field.
-This widget is based on the Select2_ plugin, which itself depends upon jQuery, and hence it is not suitable for **django-formset**, which aims to be Framework independent.
+This widget is based on the Select2_ plugin, which itself depends upon jQuery, and hence it is not suitable for **django-formset** which aims to be framework independent.

 .. _auto complete fields: https://docs.djangoproject.com/en/stable/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields